SpaceTesla/buttr/src/data/buttr-data.md

 ### What environmental issues does BUTTR address?

-Cigarette butts contain microplastics that take over 10 years to decompose and pose serious threats to water bodies and ecosystems.
-By recycling them, we prevent this pollution while creating sustainable alternatives to traditional products.
+Single-use waste items contain microplastics that take over 10 years to decompose and pose serious threats to water bodies and ecosystems.
+By recycling these materials, we prevent pollution while creating sustainable alternatives to traditional products.

 ### Do you offer services for businesses?